awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

 1. At least one supported `Output` plugin has to be provided in the `ConfigMap` to enable logging\. `Filter` and `Parser` are not required to enable logging\.

 For more information about `Fluent Conf` see [Configuration File](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/configuration-file) in the Fluent Bit documentation\.
 You can also run Fluent Bit on Amazon EC2 using the desired configuration to troubleshoot any issues that arise from validation\.

+**Performance Considerations**

+Fargate logging shares resource you request for your Pod(see [Fargate pod configuration](https://docs.aws.amazon.com/eks/latest/userguide/fargate-pod-configuration.html)), so We suggest you factor for some additional resources to be used by the log router.
+Our tests show that you should factor up to 50 MB memory as suggested headroom.
+To do that, add resources to your application pod via resource requests as per docs as the Fluent Bit process runs alongside it.
+If you expect your application to generate logs at very high throughput, you should factor up to 100 MB as suggested headroom.